Marcols-les-Eaux: History

 On 4 November 1943, an airplane of the British Royal Air Force, dropping guns and munitions to the local Resistance during the night, crashes against the Bourboulas pike, in Marcols-les-Eaux.
 7 of the 8 crew members died.
 They were buried the next day in the village cemetery by the inhabitants.
 Their tombstones are still visible.

 On 7 August 1944, the German Luftwaffe, suspecting the inhabitants of supplying the local Resistance with food, bombs the village several times during the day killing three local civilians and destroying a couple of farms and houses.
 A plate commemorating this bloody event was inaugurated along the wall of the commune's cemetery.

 Population

-Until 1912, the two communes of Marcols-les-Eaux and Albon-d'Ardèche formed a single commune named Marcols, hence differences between the demographic trends of pre-1912 and post-1912.
+Until 1912, the two communes of Marcols-les-Eaux and Albon-d'Ardèche formed a single commune named Marcols.